Skip to main content

 All jockeys need to pass a licence course and renew their licence every year.

-Amateur riders need to get an Amateurs Riding Permit.
+Amateur riders need to get an Amateur Rider Permit.

-You also have to meet strict weight requirements which vary depending on whether you are flat racing or a jump jockey.
+You also have to meet strict weight requirements which vary depending on whether you're a flat racing or jump jockey.

 What you’ll do